-- Throttle mechanism should be checked for free movement before starting engine. - The snowmobile engine can be stopped by activating the emergency cut-out or tether switches or turning off the key. - Clean and check operation of the headlightm tail light and brake light. - Engine should be running only when belt guard and/or pulley guard is secured in place. - Never run the engine without drive belt installed.
+- Throttle mechanism should be checked for free movement before starting engine. - The snowmobile engine can be stopped by activating the emergency cut-out or tether switches or turning off the key. - Clean and check operation of the headlight tail light and brake light. - Engine should be running only when belt guard and/or pulley guard is secured in place. - Never run the engine without drive belt installed.
 Running an unloaded engine can prove to be dangerous. - Never run the engine when the track is raised off the ground. - It can be dangerous to run engine with the hood removed. - Gasoline is flammable and explosive under certain conditions.
 Always manipulate in a well ventilated area.
 Do not smoke or allow open flames or sparks in the vicinity.
 If gasoline fumes are noticed while driving, the cause should be determined and corrected without delay. - Maintain your vehicle in top mechanical condition at all times. - Your snowmobile is not designed to be driven or operated on black top, bare earth, or other abrasive surfaces.
-On such surfaces abnormal and excessive wear of critical parts is inevitable.
+On such surfaces abnormal and excessive wear of critical parts is inevitable. - Your snowmobile is not designed to be operated on public streets, road or highways.
+In most States and Provinces, it is considered an illegal operation.

-- Your snowmobile is not designed to be operated on public streets, road or highways.
-In most States and Provinces, it is considered an illegal operation. - Installation of other than standard equipment, including ski-spreaders, bumpers, pack racks, etc., could severely affect the stability and safety of your vehicle.
+- Installation of other than standard equipment, including ski-spreaders, bumpers, pack racks, etc., could severely affect the stability and safety of your vehicle.
 Avoid adding on accessories that alter the basic vehicle configuration. - Whenever the vehicle is parked outdoors, overnight or for a long period, it is suggested to protect it against the inclemency of the weather with a snowmobile cover. - Do not lubricate throttle and/or brake cables and housings. - Only perform procedures as detailed in this manual.
-Unless otherwise specified, engine should be turned OFF for all lubrication and maintenance procedures.

-WARNING: Should removal of a nylon lock nut be required when undergoing repairs/disassembly, always replace by new ones.
+Unless otherwise specified, engine should be turned OFF for all lubrication and maintenance procedures. - Liquid cooled model: Since engine cooling is fully in effect only when the vehicle is in motion and driven on snow, it is not recommended that you allow the engine to idle for more than brief periods and/or you drive the vehicle on icy surface.
+Prolonged idling and/or continuous driving on ice may cause engine damage. - Liquid cooled model: When removing coolant thank cap, first place a cloth over cap then turn cap to its first step to release pressure.
+Never drain or refill the cooling system when engine is hot. - Should removal of a nylon lock nut be required when undergoing repairs/disassembly, always replace by new ones.
 Tighten as specified in the applicable Shop Manual.